BonsaiDen/JavaScript-Garden/doc/timeouts.md

 ### `setTimeout` and `setInterval`

-Since JavaScript is asynchronous, one can schedule the execution of a function by using the `setTimeout` and `setInterval` functions.
+Since JavaScript is asynchronous, it is possible to schedule the execution of a function by using the `setTimeout` and `setInterval` functions.

 > **Note:** Timeouts are **not** part of the EcmaScript Standard, they are
 > implemented as part of the [DOM][1].